container based virtualization

 VXLAN Benefits: Scale and loop-free networks.

-Today, with overlays such as with VXLAN, the dependency on loop prevention protocols is almost eliminated.
+Today, overlays such as VXLAN almost eliminate the dependency on loop prevention protocols.
 However, even though virtualized overlay networks such as VXLAN are loop-free, having a failsafe loop detection and mitigation method is still desirable because loops can be introduced by topologies connected to the overlay network.

 Loop prevention traditionally started with Spanning Tree Protocols (STP) to counteract the loop problem in first-gen Layer-2 Ethernet networks.
 Over time, other approaches evolved by moving networks from “looped topologies” to “loop-free topologies.